plu5/bl-sdk.github.io/faq.md

 For other functions you can override, check the `SDKMod` base class, defined in `ModMenu/ModObjects.py` in the Mods folder.

-## How to save enabled state, so that if user enables the mod it will be automatically enabled on subsequent runs?
+## How to save enabled state?
+`SaveEnabledState` allows you to indicate whether your mod should be automatically enabled on subsequent runs if the user enabled it.

+Values it can be set to:
+* `NotSaved`: The enabled state is not saved.
+* `LoadWithSettings`: The enabled state is saved, and the mod is enabled when the mod settings are loaded.
+* `LoadOnMainMenu`: The enabled state is saved, and the mod is enabled upon reaching the main menu - after hotfixes are all setup and all the normal packages are loaded.

-Add the following class variable to your mod class:
+For example, to set it to `LoadWithSettings` add the following class variable to your mod class:
 ```python
 SaveEnabledState: ModMenu.EnabledSaveType = ModMenu.EnabledSaveType.LoadWithSettings
 ```
 This will save your mod’s enabled state in settings.json, and the mod will be enabled when the mod settings are loaded.

-Other things `EnabledSaveType`s you can set this to:
-* `NotSaved`: The enabled state is not saved.
-* `LoadOnMainMenu`: The enabled state is saved, and the mod is enabled upon reaching the main menu - after hotfixes are all setup and all the normal packages are loaded.

 ## How to add options to the options menu?
 Instantiate your options and add them to the `Options` instance variable of your mod class.